 Monitoring your jobs¶

-For details run the command with the --help option:
+To monitor your jobs, you can use of of those commands.
+For details run them with the --help option:

 From our monitoring tool Ganglia, you can watch live status information on Stallo: